strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 The requirement here is that a single `KafkaTopic` custom resource is used to manage a single topic in a single Kafka cluster.
 From the example above, you can see that the resource has a label `strimzi.io/cluster` with the name of the target cluster.
 The operator communicates with the Kafka cluster and ensures that the specified Kafka topic is created or updated according to the desired state.
-It can be deployed standalone, or along with your Kafka cluster using the `Kafka` custom resource.
+The Topic Operator can be deployed either as a standalone component or with your Kafka cluster by enabling the operator in the `Kafka` custom resource.

-The first generation of the Topic Operator is based on the Kafka Streams library, and uses ZooKeeper to gather topic metadata.
-We call it **Bidirectional Topic Operator (BTO)**, as it allows to reconcile changes coming from both Kubernetes and Kafka using a three-way merge logic.
+The **Bidirectional Topic Operator (BTO)** reconciles changes coming from both Kubernetes and Kafka using a three-way merge logic.
 In order to do this, it has to keep an internal topic store, which is the source-of-truth used to determine the necessary changes for synchronization.

+The **Unidirectional Topic Operator (UTO)** is fully backwards compatible and improves scalability, but also provides support for Kafka clusters running in KRaft mode.
+As the UTO only reconciles topic events from Kubernetes to Kafka, `KafkaTopic` custom resources become the single source-of-truth.
 If the Kafka-side configuration is changed out-of-band (e.g. by using the Admin client, or Kafka shell scripts), those changes will eventually be reverted.

-The new generation of the Topic Operator is called **Unidirectional Topic Operator (UTO)**.
-The UTO improves on scalability and maintenance, but also provides support for Kafka clusters running in KRaft mode.
-It is fully backwards compatible with the BTO, but it will only reconcile topic events in one direction, from Kubernetes to Kafka.
-Your `KafkaTopic` custom resources will be the source-of-truth, like with all the other operators.
+#### Topic maintenance

-The operator detects cases where multiple `KafkaTopic` resources are attempting to manage a Kafka topic using the same `.spec.topicName`.
+The UTO can detect cases where multiple `KafkaTopic` resources are attempting to manage a Kafka topic using the same `.spec.topicName`.
-Only the oldest resource will be reconciled, while the other resource will fail with a `ResourceConflict` error.
+Only the oldest resource is reconciled, while the other resource will fail with a `ResourceConflict` error.

-We still do not support decreasing `.spec.partitions` and changing `.spec.replicas`.
+The UTO still does not support decreasing `.spec.partitions` and changing `.spec.replicas`.
 While the former is not supported by Kafka itself, support for the latter could be added in the future.

-In addition to be able to pause reconciliations, the operator now also provides a way to unmanage a Kafka topic using annotations.
+In addition to being able to pause reconciliations, the UTO also provides a way to unmanage a Kafka topic using annotations.
 If the `KafkaTopic` is paused and we delete it, then it will be also deleted in Kafka.
 If the `KafkaTopic` is unmanaged and we delete it, then only the resource will be garbage collected by Kubernetes, but the topic will still exist in Kafka.